 Speaking of registries, Claytor also encourages couples to include a variety of gift options.
 “Be thoughtful of your guests’ budgets [and select] items at different price points,” she shares.
 “You don’t want your guests to resent you because they can’t afford all of the expenses associated with attending your wedding.”

 From booking flights to finding the perfect outfit to match the occasion, weddings can get pricey quickly.
 And, the very last thing you want is to indirectly pressure your guests to spend well beyond their means.

 Do Communicate Expectations

 A wedding should be a joyous occasion for both the happy couple and their inner circle, so it’s important to keep stress levels low.
-And, for couples who are getting married in 2021, that means communicating any mask, vaccination, or testing protocols with their guests beforehand.
+And, for couples who are getting married in during the pandemic, that means communicating any mask, vaccination, or testing protocols with their guests beforehand.
 Not only will this move help your big day go as smoothly as possible, but it will give your guests some peace of mind as they celebrate.

 “If the couple is requiring vaccinations or testing, it's important that you get them your proof of vaccination or test results so that the couple can plan accordingly,” Teague shares.
 “If guests are being asked to wear a mask when not eating or drinking, please don your cutest mask.
 The couple is setting forth guidelines based on local regulations, but also knowing their guest list and what would make their guests feel the most comfortable.”

 Whether you’re planning a destination wedding or getting married at a venue with limited cell service, being upfront with particular expectations will be appreciated long after the pandemic.